 - The stone puzzle in the South Shrine requires a guide or the use of simultaneous equations to solve.

 - Infant Immortality: Julian.
 Averted with stories of Elise eating children and one scene where she actually does it in front of you.

 - Kick the Dog: The first time you meet Elise, you witness her knock a dog unconscious after it barks at her.

 - Kleptomaniac Hero: You can steal 1 gold from under a bed and then get told off by a NPC.

 - Last Chance Hit Point: An odd one.
 Only the three characters that are possessed with spirits will automatically revive after being "killed" in battle, with a measly 1 HP.
 All the other characters required a trip to a church, items or spells.

-- Metal Slime: The Hattari monsters that appear in the East Shrine and the Tower of Illusion.
+- Metal Slime: The Hattari monsters that first appear in the East Shrine.
 They have a habit of retreating, but killing one nets you 3,333 XP points, often enough to level your characters several times over.